1nv1/kvdb/README.md

 # kvdb

 It's a very simple wrapper for **localStorage**.
-The goal is use as a key/value database.
+The goal is use as a key/value database organized by schemas.

 # Example